brainnetome/diffusionkit/source/overview.rst

    contain the root `toctree` directive.

 --------
-Overview
+Overivew
 --------

 .. meta::
-   :description: Overivew of MR.Diffusion
+   :description: Overivew of Brainnetome Diffusion Kit

 .. toctree::
    :maxdepth: 3
    :local:

-MR. Diffusion is a light one-stop cross-platform solution to dMRI data analysis.
+Brainnetome Diffusion Kit is a light one-stop cross-platform solution to dMRI data analysis.
 The package delivers a complete pipeline from data format conversion to preprocessing, from local reconstruction to fiber tracking, and from fiber statistics to visualization.
 MR. Diffusion was developed as a cross-platform framework, using ITK [1]_ for computation, VTK [2]_ for visualization, and Qt for GUI design.
 Both GPU and CPU computing were implemented for visualization to achieve high frame-rate, for rendering complex scene like whole brain tractographs in particular.
 The project was managed using the compiler-independent CMake [3]_, which is compatible with gcc/g++ and MS Visual Studio, etc. Well-established algorithms, such as the DICOM conversion tool dcm2nii by Chris Rorden [4]_ and the constrained spherical deconvolution (CSD) for HARDI reconstruction in MRtrix [5]_, were adopted with improved interface and user experience.

 Key functions of the software
 =============================